DappCoderr/DappCoderr/README.md

 ## Hi,👋🏾 😎
 ## I'm Blockchain & Frontend Developer 💻

-🔭 I'm currently working, learning and building some cool stuff on Blockchian (Ethereum, BSC and Flow).
+🔭 building some cool stuff on Blockchian (Ethereum, BSC and Flow).

 🌱 I'm a person, who love to participate in hackathon and bootcam, intreacting with new people and revolutionies ideas 💡.